datajoint/datajoint-github-page/_posts/2015-05-05-populating.md

 2. compute the missing fields in the structure key
 3. call self.insert(key)

-Important: for referential integrity, `makeTuples()` should only retrieve data from tables that are direct ancestors of the present table and their ancestors' subtables.
+**Important**: for referential integrity, `makeTuples()` should only retrieve data from tables that are direct ancestors of the present table and their ancestors' subtables.
 Fetching from tables that are not above the current table in the hierarchy may result in outdated tuples when the referenced data are changed.
 If data are needed from other tables, the schema should be updated to place the desired data above the current table.
 This constraint is not physically enforced by DataJoint for the sake of performance, making this the user's responsibility.

-### Python

-TODO

 ## Subtables

-### Matlab

 A subtable is an imported or computed table that is populated by its ancestor in the table hierarchy.
 As such, a subtable's relvar class does not inherit from dj.AutoPopulate and does not define a populate relation.
-It may still define the makeTuples callback, however.
-Their makeTuples callback must be called directly from a parent's makeTuples (and therefore should not be a protected function as a regular makeTuples is).
+It may still define some kind of makeTuples callback, however.
+Their makeTuples callback must be called directly from a parent's makeTuples/\_make_tuples.
 Thus subtable tuples are always inserted together with their parent tuples in one atomic transaction.
 In addition, DataJoint disables direct deletes from subtables so that, to delete from a subtable, one must delete from its parent table.

 Subtables enable many-to-one dependencies.
 Matching tuples in a table and its subtable can be considered as an inseparable group.
 Another table can now refer to a parent tuple to establish a dependency on the matching group of tuples in the subtable.
 For example, a single image segmentation, represented by a tuple in table Segmentations results in multiple image masks represented by tuples in Masks, which will appear all together with its parent tuple or not at all.
 The Segmentations/makeTuples then calls the Masks/makeTuples after inserting its own tuple:

+### Matlab

 {% highlight matlab %}
 % Segmentations/makeTuples